2 Days in Rome, Italy

 St. Peter’s Basilica

-After exploring the museums, head to St. Peter’s Basilica, one of the largest and most significant Catholic churches in the world.
-Key features of the basilica include Michelangelo’s Pietà, Bernini’s Baldachin, and the impressive dome.
-To make the most of your visit, consider climbing to the top of the dome for a panoramic view of Vatican City and Rome.
-The climb is a bit strenuous, with over 500 steps, but the breathtaking view is well worth the effort.
+After the museums, make your way to St. Peter’s Basilica, one of the largest and most awe-inspiring churches in the world.
+Inside, you’ll find Michelangelo’s stunning Pietà, Bernini’s Baldachin, and one of the most impressive domes ever constructed.
+If you’re up for it, climb to the top of the dome for breathtaking panoramic views of Vatican City and Rome.

 Afternoon